tejalwakchoure/tejalwakchoure/README.md

 ## Hi!
 I'm Tejal 👾

-I'm a product manager at The Baltimore Banner and a graduate of Columbia's Lede Program for data journalism.
-Previously, I researched computational journalism at MIT and studied computer science at BITS Pilani.
+I manage data and newsroom products at The Baltimore Banner.
+Previously, I studied a mishmash of journalism and computer science at Columbia, MIT, and BITS Pilani.

 I write data stories on technology, politics and cities, and speak three human and five beep-boop languages.